Langdon Smith: Biography

 Langdon Smith was born in Kentucky Jan.
 4, 1858 ...
 In boyhood he served in the Comanche and Apache wars as a trooper, his letters descriptive of these campaigns winning him his first newspaper position.
 Later he acted as a war correspondent during the extended fighting with the Sioux tribes.

-Gardner, who consulted Who's Who In America 1906–07 adds that Smith went to school in Louisville, Kentucky, 1864–1872.
+Martin Gardner, who consulted Who's Who In America 1906–07 adds that Smith went to school in Louisville, Kentucky, 1864–1872.